 This created space for a new color system to become the favorite of Hollywood producers and directors – Technicolor.

-The Technicolor Motion Picture Corporation was formed in Boston in 1914 by Herbert Kalmus, Daniel Comstock, and W. Burton Wescott, who drew their inspiration for their company name from Massachusetts Institute of Technology, where Kalmus and Comstock studied.
+The Technicolor Motion Picture Corporation was formed in Boston in 1914 by Herbert Kalmus, Daniel Comstock, and W. Burton Wescott, who drew their inspiration for their company name from the Massachusetts Institute of Technology, where Kalmus and Comstock studied.

 Just like Kinemacolor, Technicolor was a two-color system, but instead of using alternating red and green filters, it used a prism inside the camera to split the incoming image into two streams filtered through both red and green lenses, which were then imprinted onto the black and white film strip simultaneously.

 Luckily, the second Hollywood feature film shot in the two-color Technicolor system survived.
-You can watch it in full here:

 The First Three-Color Hollywood Feature

-Their three-strip system also utilized a prism to split the incoming visual stream but this time, it was split into three streams – green, blue, and red.
+Their three-strip system also utilized a prism to split the incoming visual stream, but this time, it was split into three streams – green, blue, and red.

 The first movie released using this three-color system was a short Disney cartoon released in 1932 titled Flowers and Trees:

 It wasn’t until 1934 that the first live-action, three-color Hollywood film was released.
-Here’s a short clip from that film, Service with a Smile:

 This three-strip system would be used by Hollywood until the final Technicolor feature film was produced in 1955.